 Lectures on Setons

-Lucinda McKethan, an expert on the Greenwich Seton family, will offer a lecture on Friday about the family at the Greenwich Historical Society’s Vanderbilt Education Center, 39 Strickland Road.
+Lucinda McKethan, an expert on the Greenwich Seton family, will offer two lectures on Jan.
+26 and 27 about the family at the Greenwich Historical Society’s Vanderbilt Education Center, 39 Strickland Road.
 On Jan.
 26 from 7 to 8 p.m.
 McKethan will speak on “The Seton Houses: Organizing a Family Biography” and from 2 to 3 p.m.
 Jan.
 27 on “A View of Anya Seton’s Family Through Her Novels.”